M0rica/MCdisplay/README.md

 # MCdisplay
-MCdisplay is a modern and fast bukkit plugin for rendering any image or video from your drive in a 1:1 scale to a display in Minecraft!
+MCdisplay is a modern and fast Bukkit plugin for rendering any image or video from your drive in a 1:1 scale to a display of blocks in Minecraft!

 ## Features